 Ease of Cleaning

-Perhaps the surest way to spoil a wonderful dinner is to find that you have hours of cleanup to deal with afterwards.
+Perhaps the surest way to spoil a wonderful dinner is to find that you have hours of cleanup to deal with afterward.
 To avoid this fate, we recommend seeking out only those air fryers that are designed to be easy to clean.

 Look for fryer baskets that have sufficiently large holes that they can easily release food particles when scrubbed, as well as fryer basket areas that aren’t filled with small nooks and crannies for crumbs to get caught in.
 Non-stick coatings are especially helpful in the early stages of cleaning, but you’ll need to be careful not to scrape off the coating with metal tools.